 Many resorts will have a bellhop that handles your luggage upon arriving at the hotel.

-I usually tip the bellhop in Mexico about 1 to 2 dollars which I think is pretty fair as we are usually traveling as a couple.
-If I were traveling as a bigger family, let’s say a family of five, I would probably bump that up to $3 to $4.
+I usually tip the bellhop in Mexico about $1 which I think is pretty fair as we are usually traveling as a couple.
+If I were traveling as a bigger family, let’s say a family of five, I would probably bump that up to $2 to $3.

 If you don’t have anything to tip them with, you can always insist on handling your own luggage.